jeliceiri/MyPlacesTracker/DesignDocuments/UserStories.md

 **View Trip**

-As a signed in user, I can view destination and travel note information for an existing trip. *
+As a signed in user, I can view destination, hospital information, and travel note information for an existing trip. *

 **Edit Trip**

 As a signed in user, I can edit existing destination and travel note information for an existing trip. *

+**Save Trip File**

+As a signed in user, I can save trip information in a file on my device.